 The Traditional Performance Appraisal Process

-Employee Performance Appraisal is Painful and It Doesn't Work
+Why Employee Performance Appraisal Is Painful

-Disagreement about contribution and performance ratings can create a conflict ridden situation that festers for months.
-Most managers avoid conflict that will undermine work place harmony.
+Disagreement about contribution and performance ratings can create a conflict-ridden situation that festers for months.
+Most managers avoid conflict that will undermine workplace harmony.
 In today's team-oriented work environment, it is also difficult to ask people who work as colleagues, and sometimes even friends, to take on the role of judge and defendant.

 Furthermore, it underutilizes the talents of HR professionals and managers and forever limits their ability to contribute to true performance improvement within your organization.

 Within such a system, feedback to each staff member occurs regularly.
 Individual performance objectives are measurable and based on prioritized goals that support the accomplishment of the overall goals of the total organization.
-The vibrancy and performance of your organization is ensured because you focus on developmental plans and opportunities for each staff member.
+The vibrancy and performance of your organization are ensured because you focus on developmental plans and opportunities for each staff member.

-The developmental plan establishes the organization’s commitment to help each person continue to expand his knowledge and skills.
+The developmental plan establishes the organization’s commitment to helping each person continue to expand their knowledge and skills.
 This is the foundation upon which a continuously improving organization builds.

 The HR Challenge